AzizKlai/VitestLab/README.md

 ## Overview
- This is an e-commerce backend project, featuring implemented Vitest unit tests.
+ This is backend project, featuring implemented Vitest unit tests.
  The purpose of this lab is to familiarize with [Vitest](https://vitest.dev/) unit tests.